Skip Navigation

 OGP LOCAL MEMBERS AT THE EAP COMMUNITY DIALOGUE

-• Yerevan (Armenia) hosted the Eastern Partnership Community Dialogue, organized by the EU for Integrity Programme.
+• Yerevan (Armenia) hosted the Eastern Partnership Community Dialogue, organized with the support of the EU for Integrity Programme.
 Representatives from government and civil society from 14 jurisdictions from Armenia, Georgia, Ukraine, and Moldova discussed how to bolster participation and exchanged good practices.
 Find all the photos of the event.

 • The OGP team met with the authorities of Yerevan, Metsamor, the municipality and region of Armavir, and the Armavir Development Center to discuss ways to strengthen the growing ecosystem of local leaders in Armenia.